pillowlab/neuroGLM/docs/tutorial.md

 This is because events usually do not have an **instantaneous effect to the response (dependent) variable**.
 This package allows you to **expand and transform your experimental variables to a feature space as a [design matrix](http://en.wikipedia.org/wiki/Design_matrix) such that a simple linear analysis could yield desired results**.

+This tutorial will explain how to import your experimental data, and build appropriate features spaces to do fancy regression analysis easily.

 # Loading your data

 We assume the experimental variables are observations over time, and organized into **trials**.